tinyhttp/tinyhttp/examples/custom-view/README.md

 # Custom view example

-Example of tinyhttp's 2.2 new view engine.
+Example of a custom View engine to alter rendering logic of a template.

 ## Setup